 Digital media strategy

 No company can survive in today’s world without a solid digital media strategy.
 From advertising to customer service to branding to communications, it all happens digitally.
 And, as was made very clear in 2020, sometimes digital avenues are the only way we can connect.
 In an increasingly globalized world, but one in which an increased focus on environmental friendliness is also paramount, searching for ways to connect digitally as well as physically will remain crucial.
-As a digital strategy consultant, Arum Group has had the privilege of helping companies large and small to translate communication methodologies into digital language, and to open new channels for our clients that bring them closer to the audiences they are targeting.
+As a digital strategy consultant, Arum Group has had the privilege of helping companies large and small to translate communication methodologies into digital transformation strategies, and to open new channels for our clients that bring them closer to the audiences they are targeting.

 On the B2B side, there are also major changes happening in the world of real estate investment, and many new strategies to follow.
 At Arum Group, we champion the importance of not only participating in investment events but also hosting real estate events ourselves with and for our clients.
 These can take a variety of forms, and major strides forward have been made in these arenas.